-WILLIAM DAVIS SENTENCING DAY 2: Doctor testifies on death trend
+WILLIAM DAVIS SENTENCING DAY 2: Agent says Davis researched serial killers on laptop

 TYLER, Texas (KLTV) - The second day of sentencing has begun for a former Tyler nurse found guilty of injecting air into his patients’ bloodstreams.